 - Please set up a PFS online account using your email address.

-- Required information: Submit your 2016 1040 Income Tax Return with your application.
+- Required information: Submit your 2018 1040 Income Tax Return with your application.
 If you submitted this information last year, you do not need to submit again.
-Applications will not be considered complete until the 2016 documents have been uploaded to SSS.
-Please log back into your account and upload your 2017 information as you receive your 2017 W-2s and when your 2017 income tax return is complete.
+Applications will not be considered complete until the 2018 documents have been uploaded to SSS.
+Please log back into your account and upload your 2019 required documents as you receive your 2019 W-2s and when your 2019 income tax return is complete.
 If you do not have a copy of a tax return, please submit a copy of your Tax Return Transcript.
 You can access electronic copies of your Tax Return Transcript or Verification of Non-filing Letter (if a tax return was not filed) on the IRS website.
 Please note based on your financial circumstance that additional documentation may be required.

 ¿Necesita instrucciones en español?
 Haga clic aquí para obtener más información.

 Per IRS Publication 970 and 515, financial aid or scholarship received for expenses beyond tuition, such as room and board, is considered taxable income.
 Exceptions: If students are residents of a country that has a tax treaty with the United States then they may be exempt from the tax or subject to a reduced rate of withholding on aid received for anything beyond tuition.
 In order to claim this treaty benefit, families must complete Form W-8BEN.
 Form W-8BEN is a certificate that establishes foreign status and also to claim a treaty benefit.